 Professional Hammertoe Care in Southern Oregon

 Before we recommend surgery to correct a hammertoe, we may employ conservative treatment methods to address the issue.
-These can include shoe modifications, exercises, and the use of cushions or non-medicated pads to relieve discomfort or other symptoms.
+These can include shoe modifications, exercises, and the use of cushions or non-medicated pads to relieve discomfort.
 Conservative care tends to be more effective for hammertoes that are discovered early, when they are more flexible.
 These treatments will not reverse or correct the condition, but they might be able to provide sufficient symptom relief and prevent the necessity for surgery.

-No matter which path for treatment your hammertoe condition might need, Southern Oregon Foot & Ankle provides expert care for all of our patients from across the greater Medford, OR community.
-If you have any questions or require further information, simply give us a call at (541) 776-3338 and one of our friendly staff members will be glad to help.
+No matter which path of treatment your hammertoe condition might need, Southern Oregon Foot & Ankle provides expert care for all of our patients from across the Rogue Valley.
+If you have any questions or require further information, simply call (541) 776-3338 and one of our friendly staff members will be glad to help.
 We can also assist you with scheduling an appointment, or you can do this right now with our online form.